 - Animal licensing - Licenses must be renewed every January.
 The license is valid until January 31st of the following year.
 NJSA 4:19-15.2a requires animals receiving municipal licenses to be immunized against rabies.
 The rabies vaccine must be valid through November 30th of the licensing year or your dog cannot be issued a license.
 Renewals for current licensed animals are mailed out on January 1st.
 New cat and dog license applications are available at the following link: http://www.piscatawaynj.org/town_clerk/animal-licensing

-- Bingo/Raffle/Solicitor/Peddler licenses - By postal mail only.
+- Bingo/Raffle/Solicitor/Peddler licenses - You can provide the required documents through the postal mail or by dropping them off at the Township Clerk's office.
 Applications are available on the Township website as are details about required documents and payment info: http://www.piscatawaynj.org/town_clerk/misc-applicationsforms

-- Health licensing - By postal mail only.
+- Health licensing - You can provide the required documents through the postal mail or by dropping them off at the Township Clerk's office.
 Applications are available on the Township website as are details about required documents and payment info: http://www.piscatawaynj.org/health_dept/health-license-formsapplications

-- Marriage licenses - At this time, applications for marriage are only being accepted via e-mail and must be completed via Zoom conference call with the Township Clerk's office staff.
+- Marriage licenses - At this time, applications for marriage are only being accepted by appointment with the Township Clerk's office staff.
 This must be completed before your wedding ceremony for your marriage to be legally recognized in New Jersey.
-Zoom calls are by appointment only and book quickly.
-You must have a ceremony date and officiant (someone to perform your ceremony) before the office can schedule your Zoom appointment.
+You must have a ceremony date and officiant (someone to perform your ceremony) before the office can schedule your appointment.
 Please call the Township Clerk's office at (732) 562-2310 for more information and to schedule your appointment.

-- OPRA requests - For any Open Public Records Act (OPRA) request not pertaining to a Police Department matter, please complete the form linked here and submit it via e-mail at OPRARequests@PiscatawayNJ.org, at FAX (732) 529-2500 or through the postal mail.
+- OPRA requests - For any Open Public Records Act (OPRA) request, please complete the form linked here and submit it via e-mail at OPRARequests@PiscatawayNJ.org, at FAX (732) 529-2500, through the postal mail or drop off at the Township Clerk's office.

-- Vital Records (copies of birth, death and marriage certificates) - At this time, requests for certified copies are only being accepted via postal mail.
-The cost is $25 per copy.
+- Vital Records (copies of birth, death and marriage certificates) - Requests for certified copies are only accepted via postal mail or by dropping off the required documents in the Township Clerk's office.
+The cost is $25 for the first copy and $2 for each additional copy.
 You must complete this linked form - making sure all highlighted fields are filled - and then fill the section relevant to your request.
 Mail the completed form along with a printed copy of a clear, valid (not expired) photo ID that matches the address on your request as well as the fee.
 Your certified copy will be mailed back to you.
 You can also request this online from the New Jersey Office of Vital Statistics: https://www.nj.gov/health/vital/order-vital/

 - Melissa A. Seader, Township Clerk, RMC, CMR